Jet engineering is going holographic.

 The app lets you train from anywhere while wearing the standalone headset “via a holographic coach or an interactive, shared 3D virtual system,” according to a press release.

-The app is part of Airbus’s greater plan to use mixed reality for training, an Airbus spokesperson told VRScout.
+The app is part of Airbus’s greater plan to use Microsoft’s mixed reality technology for training, an Airbus spokesperson told VRScout.

 “The result of the prototype is very positive and we are studying the roadmap for future development and implementation,” the spokesperson said.

-Airbus, a Microsoft HoloLens partner, developed the software for its A350 XWB line of planes, which first took to the skies in 2013.
+Airbus, a Microsoft HoloLens partner since 2017, developed the software for its A350 XWB line of planes.
+The jets first took to the skies in 2013.

 The company worked with Japan Airlines (JAL) to build the app over the course of 12 weeks, the spokesperson said.

-JAL, who is also a Microsoft HoloLens partner, already had experience using the headset to train its own jet engineers.
+JAL, which is also a Microsoft HoloLens partner, already had experience using the headset to train its own jet engineers.
 Microsoft demonstrated JAL’s app last year.

 But training might not be the only thing Airbus uses the HoloLens for.